mdegis/machine-learning/README.md

 ### 002:

-* Same thing done in exercises 01 however, this time with SVM and linear kernal.
+* Same thing in exercises 01 is done again however, this time with SVM and linear kernal.

 ## Project: